HomeSustainabilityGovernanceCorporate Governance

 Date Main Content

-(Number of meetings attended/number of meetings held)
+Activities of Independent Directors (Number of meetings attended / Number of meetings held)

 Full Name Board Meeting Attendance Details of Contribution